 Interpret Your Data

 Watershed Watch samplers typically collect findings for the following water quality indicators.
-Click on the arrows to open explanations of why we are interested in these indicators and to help you better understand your sampling results.
+Click on the arrows next to each indicator listed below to open explanations of why we are interested and to help you better understand your sampling results.

 pH

-The pH measurement is an indicator of how acidic or basic a solution is and ranges from 0 (very acidic) to 14 (very basic), with 7 being neutral.
+What?
+The pH measurement indicates how acidic or basic a solution is and ranges from 0 (very acidic) to 14 (very basic), with 7 being neutral.

 Dissolved Oxygen

-DO values less than 5 mg/L are problematic over time for aquatic organisms, resulting in increased susceptibility to environmental stresses, reduced growth rates, mortality and an alteration in the distribution of aquatic life.
-Levels that remain below 1-2 mg/L for a few hours can result in severe fish kill.
-A grab sample reading should be compared with the instantaneous minimum (acute) criteria, which is 4 mg/L. Mountain or spring-fed streams that are designated as cold-water aquatic habitat (i.e., for trout, etc.) require higher DO.
+Why Important?
+Sustained DO values less than 5 mg/L are problematic for aquatic organisms, resulting in increased susceptibility to environmental stresses, reduced growth rates, mortality, and an alteration in the distribution of aquatic life.
+Levels that remain below 1-2 mg/L for a few hours can result in a severe fish kill.

 Temperature

+Acceptable Range?
 Activities that change water temperatures beyond natural ranges should be avoided, and are prohibited under Clean Water Act rules.
 Appropriate temperatures are dependent on the type of stream and where it is located.
 Lowland streams are often categorized as "warmwater" systems, and are different from mountain or spring-fed "coldwater" streams that support organisms with lower temperature and higher oxygen requirements.
-Temperatures for warmwater streams should not exceed 89° F; coldwater streams should not exceed 68° Fahrenheit.
+Kentucky’s water quality standards for temperature relate to the seasons, with an upper limit of 31.7°C (89°F) for “warmwater streams;” “coldwater streams” should not exceed 68° Fahrenheit.

-Removal of shading riparian vegetation and discharges of excessively warm water from industrial treatment facilities, wastewater and power plants, parking lots, roofs, and other areas can affect surface water temperatures.
+Effects on temperature?
+Removal of shading riparian (streamside) vegetation and releases of excessively warm water from industrial treatment facilities, wastewater and power plants, parking lots, roofs, and other areas can affect surface water temperatures.
 Stormwater infiltration, cooling ponds, and riparian vegetation (e.g., shade trees, shrubs, native grasses) can help to mitigate these effects.

 Conductivity